tiagosiebler/BouncingBalls/README.md

 - Install dependencies: `npm i --dev`
 - Run build process: `npm run build`

 The optimised output can be found in the `dist` folder.
-Note: the default is a development build